antronerds/r2-training-courses/docs/Finding_structural_variants.md

   [**Figure 3: Selecting a region.**](_static/images/structural_variants_selecting_region.png)

-* The NIH Epigenome Roadmap annotation can be further detailed by selecting the detail view in the toolbox that appears when you click the tools icon, see image below.
+* This NIH Epigenome Roadmap annotation is actually a sum of data from a lot of datasources.
+These can be further detailed by selecting the detail view in the toolbox that appears when you click the tools icon, see image below.
 This box appears at more settings fields if available.

   ![Figure 4: Opening the NIH parameter settings toolbox.](_static/images/structural_variants_selecting_toolbox.png "Figure 4: Opening the NIH parameter settings toolbox.")